calbasiolodi/Macquarie_Island_Serpentinite/README.md

 The pipeline is relatively simple: first the alteration area is manually selected in FIJI with a color threshold then refined manually by adding/removing the relevant areas in the pictures.
 Then a binary mask displaying what the model needs to recognise is outputted.

 <img width="2424" height="2424" alt="1702-01300" src="https://github.com/user-attachments/assets/121273d7-ca9e-4a05-90ab-91e95b814ba4" />
 <figcaption>A thin section from another sample (MQ17-02).
-This is one of the training images.</figcaption>
+This is one of the training images.
+Of course the scale has been removed :)</figcaption>

 Afterwards a simple PyTorch model with UNet with ResNet18 underlying structure is implemented.
 The Epoch number is set at 10.
 The output is a binary map (boolean), displaying the altered vs the non-altered portions on another picture (test dataset) from the same sample not spatially contiguous with the training data.